zeek/spicy/doc/autogen/types/integer.rst

     Computes the bit-wise 'xor' of the two integers.

+.. spicy:operator:: integer::Cast enum cast<enum-type>(int)

+    Converts the value into an enum instance.
+The value does *not* need to correspond to any of the target type's enumerator labels.

 .. spicy:operator:: integer::Cast enum cast<enum-type>(uint)

     Converts the value into an enum instance.
-The value does *not* need to correspond to any of the target type's enumerator labels
+The value does *not* need to correspond to any of the target type's enumerator labels.
+It must not be larger than the maximum that a *signed* 64-bit integer value can represent.

 .. spicy:operator:: integer::Cast int cast<int-type>(int)